-Maria Ledesma is a firm believer in the power of Gap Inc.’s Business Resource Groups (BRGs) to build their members’ networks and skill sets.
+Maria Febre is a firm believer in the power of Gap Inc.’s Business Resource Groups (BRGs) to build their members’ networks and skill sets.
 A founding member of one of our BRGs, she credits that experience with helping her make the leap to her new role as Gap Inc.’s Director of Diversity & Inclusion.

 What has your Gap Inc. career path looked like?